5 Reasons Cows Appreciate Pasture

 Cooped up cows often get really dirty and ammonia smells can be strong, but the fresh air and cleaner pasture is a great remedy!
 We believe that fresh air and pasture make for healthier, happier cows, but sometimes sun and heat can be a bit much for the comfort of a cow, whose four stomachs act like an internal space heater.
 So many of our farmers roll out big shade umbrellas or water-misters to keep the cows not only fresh and clean, but cool in the summer breeze, too!

 Number 1: Salad Bar!!!

-435 of our nearly 2,000 farms are in Wisconsin, and as most people know, Wisconsinites love a salad bar (and an old fashioned) at the local supper club.
+Many Organic Valley farms are in Wisconsin and Wisconsinites love a salad bar (and an old fashioned) at the local supper club.
 The only ones who love a salad bar more are cows!
 The excitement cows have when being let into a fresh area of pasture—the ultimate salad bar—is easy to see.
 (Who knew 1,000-pound cows could kick up their heels like that?!)
 A diet of fresh forages also makes cows healthier, giving them a better balance of omega-3 fatty acids, and that benefit shows up in the milk we drink!
 It’s science.

 Although it may be Cow Appreciation Day, we think it should also be Cows Appreciate Pasture Day.
 Pasture and cows: they just go together.